maxitg/SetReplace/Documentation/Generators/StoppingConditionParameters.md

 ## Stopping Conditions

 Stopping conditions control when the evaluation should be terminated.
-Unlike the [`event selection parameters`](EventSelectionParameters.md), the termination will occur immediately after one of these conditions is reached, even if further evaluation would be possible given a different [event ordering](EventOrderingFunctions.md).
+Unlike the [event selection parameters](EventSelectionParameters.md), the termination will occur immediately after one of these conditions is reached, even if further evaluation would be possible given a different [event ordering](EventOrderingFunctions.md).